Cover those Copays with Hospital Indemnity Plans

-Now is the time to capitalize on your hard work.
+Post-AEP is the time to capitalize on your hard work.
 Make an effort to follow up with your clients.
 Find out if they are satisfied with their plans, but maybe just as importantly, see what ancillary products might interest them.

 Listen to this article:

 Seniors live on fixed incomes and must be prepared for worst-case health scenarios.
 In a CDC study that covered data from 1980 to 2010, the average hospital stay for those over 65 years old was 5.6 days in 2009-10.
-In 2010, nearly one in five seniors on Medicare had an inpatient hospital stay.
+In 2010, nearly one in five seniors with traditional Medicare had an inpatient hospital stay.
 Seniors with one inpatient stay paid on average 50 percent more out-of-pocket than those who had none.

 Help your clients ease the burden of these costs with hospital indemnity plans.
 Hospital indemnity plans provide a pre-determined benefit that is paid directly to the beneficiary when they are hospitalized.
 Because the benefit is provided directly to the individual, there aren’t any network restrictions.